 If he is loving, he demonstrates that human warmth is life's most precious expression.

 A father is more than a biological participant in creation of life.

 He is an on-the-scene, open-hearted person who gives of himself.

 He is responsible, respected and entitled to love in return.

 He is the most important man in his child's life, and for him, every day is Father's Day.

-(Editor's note: Today's editorial - in honor of Father's Day last Sunday - was penned more than 35 years ago by the late Tom Miller, former owner-publisher of the Cherokee Daily Times.
+(Editor's note: Today's editorial - in honor of Father's Day on Sunday - was penned 38 years ago by the late Tom Miller, former owner-publisher of the Cherokee Daily Times.
 He and his wife, Jean, are the parents of 11 children.)